learn-co-curriculum/phase-3-hashketball/README.md

   * `:players`
 * The `:team_name` key points to a string of the team name.
 * The `:colors` key points to an array of strings that are that team's colors.
-  * The `:players` key points to a hash of player stats.
-The keys of the `:players` hash are listed below.
+  * The :players key points to an array of players.
+Each player (i.e. each index item of the array) is represented by a hash.
+The keys of the of the hash that represents each player are listed below.
 The values for each player's stats can be found in the table below.
     * `:player_name`
     * `:number`
     * `:shoe`